 A. Overview of Information Collection

-Title of Proposal: Public/Private Partnerships for the Mixed-Finance Development of Public Housing Unit.
+Title of Proposal: Public/Private Partnerships for the Mixed-Finance Development of Public Housing Units.

 OMB Control Number: 2577-0275.

 In order to approve the development of mixed-finance projects, HUD collects certain information from each PHA/Ownership Entity.
 Under current regulations, HUD collects and reviews the essential documents included in this ICR in order to determine whether or not approval should be given.
 After approval is given and the documents are recorded by the associated county, HUD collects the recorded versions of the documents in this ICR, along with all financing and legal agreements that the PHA/owner entity has with HUD and with third-parties in connection with that mixed-finance project.
 This includes unique legal documents along with standardized forms and “Certifications and Assurances,” which are not exempted under PRA.
-Regulations for the processing of mixed-finance public housing projects are at 24 CFR part 905 subpart F (§ 905). § 905 has replaced 24 CFR part 941 Subpart F, which was cited in the supporting statement for the previous OMB approval of this information collection.
-This information is collected to ensure that the mixed-finance development effort has sufficient funds to reach completion, remain financially viable, and follow HUD legal and programmatic guidelines for housing project development or rehabilitation, ownership and use restrictions, as well as preserving HUD's rights to the project.
+Regulations for the processing of mixed-finance public housing projects are at 24 CFR part 905 subpart F (§ 905).
+This information is collected to ensure that the mixed-finance development effort has sufficient funds to reach completion, remain financially viable, Start Printed Page 65359and follow HUD legal and programmatic guidelines for housing project development or rehabilitation, ownership and use restrictions, as well as preserving HUD's rights to the project.

 PHAs must provide information to HUD before a proposal can be approved for mixed-finance development.
 Information on HUD-prescribed forms and in HUD-prescribed contracts and agreements provides HUD with sufficient information to enable a determination that funds should or should not be reserved or a contractual commitment made.
 Regulations at 24 CFR part 905.606, “Development Proposal” states that a Mixed-finance Development Proposal (Proposal) must be submitted to HUD in order to facilitate approval of the development of public housing.
 The subpart also lists the information that is required in the Proposal.
 The documentation required is submitted using the collection documents (ICs) in this ICR.

-Members of affected public: Public Housing Agencies, Developers.Start Printed Page 45677
+Members of affected public: Public Housing Agencies, Developers

 Estimation of the total number of hours needed to prepare the information collection including number of respondents, frequency of response, and hours of response: